We are confident that our tuition fees reflect the exceptional academic and student experience for which we are recognised year after year.

 Try to balance what you want from the place you live with these costs.
 After all, you don’t want the cost of living somewhere to prohibit you from experiencing all the things you moved here to enjoy.

-The following fees apply to all non-EU citizens, to include students from the EEA.
+For fees that apply to all non-EU citizens, to include students from the EEA, visit Fees and Finance.